Cysu/dgd_person_reid/README.md

     cd /path/to/caffe && git checkout mydev && cd -
     ln -sf /path/to/caffe external/caffe

+## Prepare data

+First we need to format raw datasets into our uniform data format.

+    scripts/format_rawdata.sh

+Next convert the formatted datasets into serialized databases.

+    scripts/make_dbs.sh

+## Train net

+Some model and solver definitions are provided in `models/`.
+Use `scripts/train_net.sh dataset_name model_name` to train a model on a dataset, for example,

+    scripts/train_net.sh cuhk03 vggnet_bn

 ## Datasets

 We summarize some commonly used person re-id datasets below.
 They can be downlaoded at [here](http://pan.baidu.com/s/1kTy9dUv) with password 8hjx.